ZupersoftSolutions/zuper-client-android/README.md

 ```

 ### Getting Started [⤴](#table-of-contents)
 `ZuperClient` is the entry point to the SDK.
-An instance of ZuperClient can be built using ZuperClient.Builder() and the instance can be used across the lifecycle of the Application.
+An instance of ZuperClient can be built using ZuperClient.Builder() and this instance can be reused across the lifecycle of the Android App.
 For more information such as session management with Zuper Client, take a look at our [Getting Started](docs/getting-started.md) guide.

 ### API [⤴](#table-of-contents)